windup/windup-web-distribution/src/main/resources/openshift/README.md

 2. Follow the prompts to connect to your local OpenShift instance

-3. The default application name is "rhamt".
+3. The default project name is `rhamt`.
 If someone else in your group is using this name already, this may be unsuitable.
-In that case, edit the "deploy.sh" to change the value of OCP_PROJECT from "rhamt" to a name that you prefer.
+In that case, edit the [`deployment.properties`](deployment.properties) file to change the value of `OCP_PROJECT` from `rhamt` to a name that you prefer.

-3. Execute "deploy.sh"
+3. Execute `deploy.sh`

+In case you're trying to use RHAMT on [OpenShift Online Starter](https://www.openshift.com/products/online/), you can try the [`deployment_openshift_online_starter.properties`](deployment_openshift_online_starter.properties) running the following commands:

+1. `deploy.sh deployment_openshift_online_starter.properties`
+2. changing the `rhamt-web-console-postgresql` container memory limit to be `256 MiB` in the OpenShift UI